Brastel Telecom: Brastel Card

 The Brastel Card is the Brastel product.
 Released in 2000, the card had gone through many iterations with the latest one having been released in November 2009 under the current name Brastel Card.
 Much like prior cards, it could be used to make national and international calls and could be recharged via credit card, at convenience stores, or with vouchers.
 In addition to the standard calling services, Brastel also offered international access to call from other countries, credit transfer, international call forwarding, international recharge of mobile phones, IP Access and SMS text messaging.

 Alongside the standard calling features present in the Brastel Card, the card was then able to be linked to the FLiP VoIP service offered by Brastel.
-The Brastel Card could be used for cheap international calls as well as for payment of monthly subscription and calling fees.
-In recent years, the FLiP and BASIX phones have become more relevant to the survival of Brastel as a company, especially due to the popularity of Skype and similar services.
+You could use the Brastel Card for affordable international calls, as well as to pay your monthly subscription and calling fees.
+Recently, the FLiP and BASIX phones have become more relevant to the survival of Brastel as a company, especially due to the popularity of Skype and similar services.
 Brastel's answer to this was FLiP, a VoIP service with a monthly fee that started from ¥500 per month.